Comb of a lifetime: a new method for fluorescence microscopy

-Category: Environment Hits: 4Conventional fluorescence microscopy provides poor quantitative information of the sample because it only captures fluorescence intensity, which changes frequently and depends on external factors.
+Category: Environment Hits: 6Conventional fluorescence microscopy provides poor quantitative information of the sample because it only captures fluorescence intensity, which changes frequently and depends on external factors.
 Now, scientists have developed a new fluorescence microscopy technique to measure both fluorescence intensity and lifetime.
 Their method does not require mechanical scanning of a focal point; instead, it produces images from all points in the sample simultaneously, enabling a more quantitative study of dynamic biological and chemical processes.

 Read more https://www.sciencedaily.com/releases/2021/01/210101141902.htm